jazzband/django-oauth-toolkit/docs/contributing.rst

      JazzBand security team `<security@jazzband.co>`.
 Do not file an issue on the tracker or submit a PR until directed to do so.)

 * Make sure your name is in `AUTHORS`.
-We want to give credit to all contrbutors!
+We want to give credit to all contributors!

 If your PR is not yet ready to be merged mark it as a Work-in-Progress By prepending `WIP:` to the PR title so that it doesn't get inadvertently approved and merged.